 Elbow injuries and degenerative conditions can happen to anyone, although athletes are most likely to suffer from these issues.
-At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, and Cristin Mathew, DO, provide state-of-the-art, minimally invasive elbow surgeries to repair your joints and restore your full range of motion.
+At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, provides state-of-the-art, minimally invasive elbow surgeries to repair your joints and restore your full range of motion.
 If you have elbow pain or are looking for expert orthopedic surgeons in the Houston area, call NASA Bone & Joint Specialists or schedule a consultation online today.

 There are many reasons why you might need elbow surgery.
 Some of the injuries and degenerative conditions that might improve with surgery include:

 In most cases, the team at NASA Bone & Joint Specialists tries to treat elbow problems with noninvasive treatments, like physical therapy and anti-inflammatory medications, before turning to surgery.
 When necessary, the surgeons can also replace your elbow joint.

 Pain is one of the most common signs of an elbow injury.
 You might also have swelling or stiffness in your elbow that reduces your mobility.
 Elbow problems can also cause numbness, weakness, and electrical sensations in your forearm, wrist, and hand.

 If you have elbow pain or other problems, make an appointment for assessment and treatment right away.
 The earlier you start treatment, the better chances you have of resolving your issue with noninvasive treatments and avoiding surgery.

 If you do need elbow surgery, you’re in excellent hands with the team of orthopedic surgeons at NASA Bone & Joint Specialists.
 They offer minimally invasive arthroscopy procedures to repair your elbow.